Viewing node-specific information

 During a Puppet run, Puppet compares the current state of each resource to the desired state for that resource.
 If Puppet successfully compares them and the resource is already in sync (the current state is the desired state), Puppet moves on to the next resource without changing anything.
 Otherwise, it will attempt to modify the resource.
 The change to resources on each Puppet run is summarized in the columns that are displayed in the Reports tab.

-Clicking a report in the Reports tab takes you to Configuration Management where you can view more detailed information about the Puppet run.
+Clicking a report in the Reports tab takes you to the report’s log on the Reports page, where you can view more detailed information about the Puppet run.

 Exporting node reports

 To export a list of node reports to a CSV file, click Export data at the top right of the reports table.
 This will export all reports for the given node that have not yet expired.